 The aim of the Work Placement programme at the National Theatre is to create opportunities in theatre for as many people as possible, across a broad range of disciplines and departments.
-The focus of the scheme is to improve inclusion of people from a diverse array of backgrounds, especially those from groups currently under-represented in our workforce, and to offer new routes into the NT and the wider theatre industry.

-If you have any questions, you can email firstname.lastname@example.org
+If you have any questions or require any assistance with your application you can email firstname.lastname@example.org

 Opportunities for under-18s

 The NT is not able to offer individual work experience to people under-18.

 If you are under-18 and interested in getting involved with the National Theatre, you can look at our Youth Programme for 16–21-year-olds.
 From Q&As to workshops and screenings to short courses, if you are aged 16–21 then there is an opportunity for you at the NT.
 For more information please visit the Young People pages on the NT website

 Details of Departments offering placements

 Each department will have different times in which they are accepting applications, it is advised that you send in an application as far in advance as possible.

 It is advised that you apply up to six months in advance for speculative applications.